 - What are my current needs?

 The answers to these questions vary based on the weather, which of my multiple chronic illnesses are flaring or under control, and additional injuries from falling, car accidents, etc.

 The most important question is how far am I willing to or have the energy to spend on making this outing possible?

 While I still want to see Dumbo, it didn’t rate high enough on my wish list to go through the effort seeing a movie with broken ribs, lack of mobility, and increased pain would entail.
 However, there was no question or doubt that I would do anything possible to make sure I saw Avengers: Endgame.

 The assessment that I needed to accept to see this film was as follows:

-- Currently unable to walk more than a few feet without increasing pain throughout ribcage.
+- Inability to walk more than a few feet without increasing pain throughout ribcage.

-- Currently unable to stand for more than a few minutes without additional pain throughout ribcage.
+- Not able to stand for more than a few minutes without additional pain throughout ribcage.